PxTools/PxApiSpecs/sketches/NavigationGui.md

-If the config says there is only one source the "Include data from" should not be present.
+The config endpoint of the underlying api will tell us if the api has multiple underlying instances.
+If not then the "Include data from" should not be present.
 All apicalls should have an "exclude_db" parameter with a list of the unchecked instances.

 ```mermaid